Kids on Campus: Newtown: Ages 10-12

 Acting for the Camera RCHYC 6172 C01

 This camp is perfect for the aspiring young ‘actors’ in your household.
 It is here they will learn real auditioning skills by working with scripts for commercials and film readings.
-Your camper will learn how to personalize characters and follow direction, block for camera, and read with their ‘co-stars’.
-Voice over will also be introduced.
+Your camper will learn how to personalize characters and follow directions, block for camera, and read with their ‘co-stars’.
+Voiceover will also be introduced.
 Improvisation and ad-libbing (off the script) will be taught as a basis of making acting choices and trusting their instincts.
 A huge benefit of this camp is increasing memory, reading skills and confidence.
 Included in this camp is a take-home tutorial showing you ways to find acting jobs as well as a list of legitimate talent agencies.

 Materials Campers need to bring each day to camp: A notebook, pen, and pencil.